gec/reef/http-bridge/jQuery/service-client/README.markdown

 ### Authorization

 The reef http-bridge can be configured to allow generic "read-only" access to the system.
 If so then the client application will not need to do anything special to get access to the resources on the server.
-If no read-only user is configured or the client application needs "write" or "execute" access we can login as a regular user on the system using the reef username/password combination.
-This should only be done inside a secure network or when using HTTPS to avoid sending passwords in plaintext.
+If no read-only user is configured on the bridge and the client application needs "write" or "execute" access it can login as a user on the server using standard reef username/password credentials.
+This should only be done inside a secure network perimeter or when using HTTPS to avoid sending passwords in plaintext.

 There is an explicit .login() function on the client that we can call to get an AuthToken for that particular user.
-Most users will find it easier to use the 'auto_login' to start logging in as soon as the client is created.
-Downside is we lose the ability to throw a specific error for login failure.
+Most users will find it easier to use the 'auto_login' to attempt a login as soon as the client is created.
+The downside is that the ability to throw a specific error for login failure is lost.

 ```javascript
 var client = $.reefClient({